matheushjs/ElfPSP_ParallelABC/README.md

 The authors provide 2 parallelizations of a sequential PSP program that is described very thoroughly in their article.
 One of the parallelizations consist in splitting the work among nodes who communicate among themselves in a master-slave fashion; the other version (called Hybrid Hierarchical) splits the work among many master-slave systems, each of which work exactly the same way as the first parallelization described, and the masters communicate among themselves periodically in a ring logical topology.
 I only implemented the Hybrid Hierarchical version, because it can work exactly the same way as the master-slave version if you configure its parameters accordingly.

 I've been investigating their proposal due to my [research project](https://mjsaldanha.com/sci-projects/1-psp-project-1/), and during analysis I found out that I could greatly improve the execution time of the program by modifying the most time-consuming procedure: **collision and contact counting**.
-We implemented 4 different versions of such procedures:
+We implemented 5 different versions of such procedures:

 - **Quadratic**: regular, quadratic-complexity counting (for each bead, check if it collides with any subsequent beads);

 - **Linear**: linear-complexity algorithm that we proposed, which is better explained in the [original repository](https://github.com/matheushjs/ElfCudaLibs/tree/master/ElfColCnt);

-- **Threads**: parallelization of the quadratic approach, using OpenMP to share the work among threads;
+- **Quadratic Threads**: parallelization of the quadratic approach, using OpenMP to share the work among threads;

+- **Linear Threads**: parallelization of the linear approach, using OpenMP to share the work among threads;

 - **CUDA**: efficient parallelization that we proposed for the quadratic approach, using the CUDA programming model (also better explained in the [original repository](https://github.com/matheushjs/ElfCudaLibs/tree/master/ElfColCnt)).

 These 4 versions of contact/collision counting were implemented with both versions of the optimization algorithm: 1) the sequential optimization algorithm, and 2) the optimization algorithm that is proposed by the authors as parallelized in the MPI programming model, in a way where different processing nodes share good predicted proteins among themselves.
-This caused the program to have 8 versions in total: `seq_quad`, `seq_lin`, `seq_threads`, `seq_cuda`, `mpi_quad`, `mpi_lin`, `mpi_threads`, `mpi_cuda`.
+This caused the program to have 10 versions in total: `seq_quad`, `seq_lin`, `seq_lin_threads`, `seq_threads`, `seq_cuda`, `mpi_quad`, `mpi_lin`, `mpi_lin_threads`, `mpi_threads`, `mpi_cuda`.

 <a name="requirements"></a>
 Requirements